 The City of Huntington Beach participates in the Federal Community Development Block Grant (CDBG) and Home Investment Partnership (HOME) Programs.
 Each year the City uses CDBG and HOME funds to assist non-profit public service organizations that provide services and housing to low and moderate income residents.The City also provides funding for selected capital expenditure projects that result in developments or construction that meet the eligibility criteria for federal program funds.

 The Community Development Block Grant Program (CDBG) is authorized under Title I of the Housing and Community Development Act of 1974.
-The Department of Housing and Urban Development (HUD), though the federal budget process, allocates funds to communities who carry out the national objectives of the CDBG program: to benefit Low-Moderate Income persons, prevent or eliminate slums or blight, or to meet an urgent community need.
+The Department of Housing and Urban Development (HUD), through the federal budget process, allocates funds to communities who carry out the national objectives of the CDBG program: to benefit Low-Moderate Income persons, prevent or eliminate slums or blight, or to meet an urgent community need.
 Seventy percent (70%) of funds benefit persons of 80% median income or less.
 Click Here to access current HUD Income Limits and be sure to select Orange County, CA.

 Applications for funding projects are conducted annually.
 The Citizen Participation Advisory Board makes recommendations to City Council on the projects for this program.